alwazw/n8n-stack/README.md

-# N8N Stack with Nginx, Traefik, and pgAdmin
+# N8N Stack with Nginx, Traefik, pgAdmin, and Supabase

-This repository contains a Docker Compose setup for n8n workflow automation platform with Nginx and Traefik for HTTPS access, and pgAdmin for PostgreSQL database management.
+This repository contains a Docker Compose setup for n8n workflow automation platform with Nginx and Traefik for HTTPS access, pgAdmin for PostgreSQL database management, and Supabase for backend services.

 ## Stack Components